PurdueECE/action-foreach/README.md

           token: ${{ github.token }}
           # List of repos to run action for.
           repos: org/repo-1,org/repo-2,org/repo-3
           # Working directory to clone repos to.
-Defaults to 'action-foreach'.
+Defaults to .
-          workdir: 'action-foreach'
+          workdir: 'action-foreach-runs'
           # Re-use repos if they exist in workdir.
           reuse: false
           # Jobs to run for each repo.
 Should be entered using YAML [literal style](https://yaml.org/spec/1.2.2/#812-literal-style)